CertusGroup/ciutshi/README.md

-# Ciutshi
+# ciuTshi

-Baseline system for operations, governance, and management of data
+Baseline system for rolling operations, governance, and management of data